AMANA | Amana Birth & Postpartum Services

 04You will never be one of five clients I am juggling

-I take one birth client and one postpartum client per month.
-This is not a volume practice.
-When you are my client, you have my full attention, not a fraction of it.
+I take one birth client and one postpartum client per month, so when you are my client you have my full attention.

 This practice is not rooted in extremes.
 I do not push ideology onto your birth experience.
-Birth is not fully predictable and my role is not to guarantee an outcome.
-It is to make sure you are prepared, informed, and never alone in whatever unfolds.
+Birth is not fully predictable, and my role is to make sure you are prepared, informed, and never alone in whatever unfolds.
 Hospital, birth center, or home.
 The setting is yours to choose.
 The standard of care is the same.

 What Comes Next